games-automata-play/games-automata-play.github.io/_posts/2019-11-20-armed_bandits_upper_bound.md

 ### Why the choice of $c(i,t)$?

 As we were discussing above, the role of $c(i,t)$ is to quantify the accuracy of the empirical reward.
-Indeed, if the machine $i$ was not played a lot of times, its emprical reward may be off by a lot, and it is therefore interesting to choose it, so $c(i,t)$ should be large.
+Indeed, if the machine $i$ was not played a lot of times, its emprical reward may be off by a lot, and it is therefore interesting to choose it to increase the accuracy of the empirical reward, so $c(i,t)$ should be large.

 The Chernoff-Hoeffding bound gives some information on the accuracy of the empirical reward: